Starting a new business is a bold move.

 A bad business name can fail to connect with your customers.
 And it may cause you legal headaches.

 Just welcome all and every idea.
-You can shortlist them later.
+You can cull the list later.
 First up you just want to capture all possibilities.

 Some of the best business names have been inspired by Greek or Roman legends.
 Nike, for example, is the Ancient Greek goddess of Victory.
 You might be inspired by a character or a place.
 The famous coffee chain Starbucks got its name from a character in the novel Moby Dick.
 Sometimes you can get your inspiration from the location of your venue, "Thorpe Park" an amusement park owned by Merlin Entertainments got its moniker from the land on which it sits, Thorpe Park Estate.